Collins-Ruto/employee-manager-ICP/README.md

 `dfx ledger transfer <ADDRESS>  --memo 0 --icp 100 --fee 0`
 where:

-- `--memo` is some correlation id that can be set to identify some particular transactions (we use that in the employeeManager canister).
+- `--memo` is some correlation id that can be set to identify some particular transactions (we use that in the marketplace canister).
 - `--icp` is the transfer amount
 - `--fee` is the transaction fee.
 In this case it's 0 because we make this transfer as the minter idenity thus this transaction is of type MINT, not TRANSFER.
 - `<ADDRESS>` is the address of the recipient.
-To get the address from the principal, you can use the helper function from the employeeManager canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.
+To get the address from the principal, you can use the helper function from the marketplace canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.

 ### Internet identity canister

 `dfx deploy internet_identity` - that is the canister that handles the authentication flow.
 Once it's deployed, the `js-agent` library will be talking to it to register identities.
 There is UI that acts as a wallet where you can select existing identities or create a new one.

-### employeeManager canister
+### Marketplace canister

-`dfx deploy dfinity_js_backend` - deploys the employeeManager canister where the business logic is implemented.
+`dfx deploy dfinity_js_backend` - deploys the marketplace canister where the business logic is implemented.
-Basically, it implements functions like add, view, update, delete, and buy employees + a set of helper functions.
+Basically, it implements functions like add, view, update, delete, and buy products + a set of helper functions.

 Do not forget to run `dfx generate dfinity_js_backend` anytime you add/remove functions in the canister or when you change the signatures.
 Otherwise, these changes won't be reflected in IDL's and won't work when called using the JS agent.

-### employeeManager frontend canister
+### Marketplace frontend canister

 `dfx deploy dfinity_js_frontend` - deployes the frontend app for the `dfinity_js_backend` canister on IC.
-# employee-manager-ICP